-Show your Cooperative Spirit and Get Money for College
+Show your Cooperative Spirit and Win a $1,500 Scholarship

 Good for technical school, college or university.

-1. You must be a high school senior, graduating this school year.
+1. Be a high school senior, graduating this school year.

-3. You must be the son, daughter or legal dependent of a Polk-Burnett Electric Cooperative member (A member is someone who buys electricity from the co-op; parent/guardian must be named on electric account.)
+2. Be the child or legal dependent of a Polk-Burnett Electric Cooperative member.
+(A member is someone who buys electricity from the co-op; parent/guardian must be named on electric account.)

-4. You must demonstrate community service, according to instructions on scholarship application.
+4. Demonstrate community service, according to instructions on scholarship application.

-2. All candidates who meet eligibility and community service requirements will be entered into a random drawing in January.
+All candidates who meet eligibility and community service requirements are entered into a random drawing in January.

-Winners are announced by mail, in the Powerlines newsletter and during award nights at local high schools.
-Upon proof of enrollment at an accredited school, scholarship winners receive a check toward first-semester expenses.
+Winners are announced by mail, in the Powerlines newsletter and during award programs at local high schools.
+Upon proof of enrollment at an accredited school, scholarship winners receive a check for first-semester expenses.
 Scholarship checks are payable to the educational institution.

-Scholarships are funded with unclaimed Capital Credit dollars that otherwise would be forfeited to the state.
 Scholarships do not affect electric rates.
+Scholarships are funded with unclaimed Capital Credit dollars that otherwise would be forfeited to the state, and by the generosity of co-op members who donate Capital Credits to the scholarship fund.

 For more information, contact: